ash-roof/archnite/README.md

 archnite was built using the following technologies:

 - Spring Boot
-  - Used to create the JSON REST API responsible for querying the database for package metadata.
+  - Used to create the JSON API responsible for querying the database for package metadata.
 - Go
   - Used to build the DB Populator standalone binary which automatically fetches updated package metadata, serializes it and populates the necessary PostgreSQL tables.